ccswbs/UoGd7-Training/GoogleMaps.md

 # Embedded Google Maps

 In order to put an embedded google map into your website, you must ensire the following:
-  - It does not create a keyboard trap.
+  - The map does not create a keyboard trap.
-  - It has appropriate alt text.
+  - The map has a title attribute.
   - There is descriptive text before/after the map that details the important information relayed in the map.

   ## Avoiding Keyboard Traps